-Clean Energy & Climate: 2023 Review and 2024 Predictions
+Clean Energy and Climate: 2023 Review and 2024 Predictions

 2023 witnessed significant strides in the clean energy and climate space.
 Corporates and institutions continue to drive clean energy adoption.
 First-of-a-kind deployments came online.
 And governments took meaningful steps to codify and encourage carbon disclosure and reduction efforts.[1]